This popular chicken piccata Cheesecake Factory copycat tastes just as fabulous as the restaurant’s lemon caper chicken!!

 Additionally, the Cheesecake Factory’s lemon caper chicken is served over angel hair pasta.
 If you want to do the same, just boil the pasta to al dente (follow the package directions) while the sauce simmers.

-When you’re ready to plate the chicken and lemon caper sauce, add a serving of pasta to the plate.
-Either place it to the side, or plate the chicken piccata right over the top.
+When you’re ready to plate dinner, add a serving of pasta.
+Either place it to the side, or place the piccata right over the top.
+Serve it with wine like pinot grigio or sauvignon blanc.

 - Don’t cook the chicken all the way to 165°F. It might be your instinct as a home chef, but don’t do it!